flexiodata/markdown-components/run-js/README.md

 # Run Javascript

-Show Javascript code in your [Hexo](https://hexo.io/) pages and posts along with a copy and run button to copy the code or run it live on your website.
+Show Javascript code snippets with a copy and run button to copy the code or run it live on your [Hexo](https://hexo.io/) website.

 ## Demo